emilyJLin95/jekyll_workshop/README.md

 * :white_check_mark:Make a blog post using Jekyll
 * :white_check_mark:Customize a theme

-:rocket: To turn in the assignment please submit the URL for your deployed site!
+:rocket: To turn in the assignment please submit the URL for your repo!
+In your README, include several screenshots of your blog running locally.

 #### Potential Extensions
 Some potential extensions where you could take this include: